 Looking at the touchscreen displays, Samsung always delivers quality.
 Which you’d expect from one of the producers of the best TVs in the world.
 With both models you get 360 x 360 resolution which is bold, bright, sharp and colourful.

 Talking of size, each of the bigger sizes in either model comes with a 1.4-inch display whereas the smaller ones come with 1.2-inches respectively.

 Looking at rotating bezels, this feature was removed on the first Watch Active, but it’s back again now in a slightly different way.
 You get a touch-sensitive bezel rather than one you can physically move.
 The Samsung Galaxy Watch 3, however, has a rotating bezel which looks slimmer than the first model.

 If you prefer a ‘real’ rotating bezel and a bigger watch, here is where the Watch 3 will be your best shout.
 However, if you want something smaller and lighter, go with the more streamlined Active 2.

 If the thickness is something you consider, the Samsung Galaxy Active 2 is chunky but lightweight, which is a great combination for a smartwatch.
-Also, it comes in stainless steel or aluminium, whilst the Samsung Galaxy Watch 3 is a stainless steel only option.
+Also, it comes in stainless steel or aluminum, whilst the Samsung Galaxy Watch 3 is a stainless steel-only option.